-- Complete circuit of the Torres del Paine
+- Superb complete circuit of the world famous Torres del Paine

-Located at the southern tip of mainland South America, the rugged territory of Patagonia is renowned for its breathtaking scenery and particularly for the incredible Torres del Paine.
-At its heart is the Torres del Paine National Park, where pink granite towers, iridescent blue lakes and surreally sculpted glaciers compete for the viewer's admiration.
-This is also the setting for one of the world's great trekking challenges, the 130 kilometre circuit of the Torres del Paine Massif.
-Involving 6 days of hiking, by way of several lakeside camps and the remote John Garner Pass, this is the ultimate Patagonia trekking holiday: enhanced by excursions on foot to the most spectacular viewpoints in the Ascencio and Frances valleys.
-Our Patagonia holiday itinerary now includes a day's hike along the northern edge of Lake Nordenskjold, which effectively completes the whole circuit of the Torres del Paine.
+Located at the southern tip of mainland South America, shared by Chile and Argentina, the rugged territory of Patagonia is renowned for its breathtaking scenery and particularly for the incredible Torres del Paine; this is the setting for this superb trekking holiday.
+Patagonia's Torres del Paine National Park, is a wonderland of pink granite towers, iridescent blue lakes and surreally sculpted glaciers and it offers one of the world's great trekking challenges, the 130 kilometre circuit of the Torres del Paine Massif.
+Involving 6 days of hiking, by way of several lakeside camps and the remote John Garner Pass, this is the ultimate Patagonia trekking holiday, enhanced by excursions on foot to the most spectacular viewpoints in the Ascencio and Frances valleys.
+Our Patagonia holiday now includes a day's hike along the northern edge of Lake Nordenskjold, which effectively completes the whole circuit of the Torres del Paine.
 A support team means you are free to devote your energies to enjoying what has been voted the most dramatic mountain region on the planet!

 Is this holiday for you?